ABRG-Models/GitTutorial/handson.md

 * git remove
 * git checkout -b
 * git merge
+* Forking on github
+* What could possibly go wrong?
+* A talk through of some science that's on github

 Although I've not documented everything I've done, these are common commands that you'll find in the many online tutorials (including the